OpenSlides/openslides-backend/docs/actions/motion_working_group_speaker.create.md

 ## Action
 Creates a new working group speaker.
 The user and motion must belong to the same meeting.
-The fields `meeting_user_id` and `motion_id` are unique together, so it is checked if the user doesn't already exists as a working group speaker.
+The fields If the conjunction of the fields `meeting_user_id` and `motion_id` is not unique, an exception is raised.
+This way it is asserted that the user doesn't already exist as a working group speaker.
 The `weight` is set to the maximum of all working group speakers of the motion plus 1.